OBOFoundry/purl.obolibrary.org/docker/README.md

 #### AWS S3 Credentials

-Prepare The s3 credential file used by logrotatePrepare.
+Prepare The s3 credential file needed for LogRotate.
 It should like so:

 ```sh
 [default]